lichen-community-systems/youme/docs/midi-events.md

 }
 ```

+In addition to the required `type` parameter (which in this case must be set to `songPointer`), "song pointer"
+messages requires the following parameter:

 | Parameter | Description                                                                                                 | Minimum | Maximum |
 |-----------|-------------------------------------------------------------------------------------------------------------|---------|---------|
 | `value`   | The "song position", i.e. the number of beats (see below) into the sequence the receiver should be playing. | 0       | 16,383  |

 A "beat" in MIDI terms is six clock "ticks".
 Since a quarter note is 24 "ticks", you can think of a "beat" as a
 sixteenth note.

 ## Song Select

-In the JSON format used by YouMe, this message would look something like:
+In the JSON format used by YouMe, this message looks something like:

 ```json5
 {